Ephesians 4

 7But unto every one of us is given grace according to the measure of the gift of Christ.

 Paul now pivots from unity to diversity.
-The unity is not uniform.
-Each believer is given grace - not equally in quantity, but "according to the measure of the gift of Christ."
+Each believer is given grace "according to the measure of the gift of Christ."
 Christ apportions gifts.
 Some receive more, some less.
-But each receives what Christ deems fitting for their calling.
+Each receives what Christ deems fitting for their calling.

-Paul quotes Psalm 68:183, reinterpreted in the light of Christ's resurrection and ascension.
-"When he ascended up on high" - Christ did not stay on earth.
-He ascended into heaven, taking His seat at the right hand of the Father.
-But as He ascended, He "led captivity captive."
+Paul quotes Psalm 68:18, reinterpreted in the light of Christ's resurrection and ascension.
+"When he ascended up on high" - Christ ascended into heaven, taking His seat at the right hand of the Father.
+As He ascended, He "led captivity captive."
 He overthrew the powers that held humanity captive - sin, death, the law, the demonic forces.
 And the result?
-"Gave gifts unto men."4 The ascended Christ is a giving Christ.
-His ascension is not departure; it is investment in the church.
+"Gave gifts unto men."
+The ascended Christ is a giving Christ; His ascension is investment in the church.

 Ephesians 4:11-12Apostles, Prophets, Evangelists, Pastors, Teachers